 1988 Suisun Marsh salinity control gates begin operation.

-1991 State Water Board releases new Bay-Delta salinity control plan.
+1991 State Water Board adopts updated Bay-Delta Water Quality Control Plan.
 EPA rejects portions of it under Clean Water Act.

 Construction completed on four additional pumps at SWP’s Banks Pumping Plant in the south Delta.